ringosham/Osz-Song-Exporter/README.md

 ## Things to note
 Depending on how many beatmaps you have, the process may take from less than 30 seconds to more than 5 minutes.

-This program is only tested in Windows 64-bit, but it should work on all operating systems.
+This program is only tested in Windows 64-bit, but it should work on all Linux distributions.

+It is **NOT** compatible with macOS.

-The FFmpeg binary is only 32-bit in Linux and macOS.
+The FFmpeg binary is only 32-bit in Linux.
 Please make sure you have the dependencies for conversion.
 ## License
 ```
 Copyright © 2018 Ringosham